Designating bathing waters in Wales: guidance note

 3. Local Authority details

-The Bathing Water Regulations 2013 give specific duties to the local authority including erecting signage and responding to water pollution incidents which may impact the bathing water quality.
-Because of this, your local authority’s support is essential for the good management of a bathing water.
-We ask you to provide confirmation of support from someone with suitable authority within the Local Authority with your application.
+The Bathing Water Regulations 2013 as amended by the Bathing Water Regulations 2025 (hereafter the Regulations) give specific duties to the local authority including erecting signage and responding to water pollution incidents which may impact the bathing water quality.
+Because of this, your local authority’s engagement is essential for the good management of a bathing water.
+We ask you to provide details of any engagement you have had with the Local Authority in your application.
 See section 5 for further information.
+If no response is received provide details of contact including date and how contact was initiated.

 Welsh Government will also need to consult with the local authority regarding the application, so we ask that you include relevant contact details to support this engagement.